 Part of this move took the form of objecting to “open source” entirely.
 The OSI obviously wouldn’t go for this but the OSI has consistently blurred the distinction between types of licenses they offer no clear terms to discuss.
 Take copyleft free software licenses as an example; copyleft is a strategy for preserving software freedom for derivative works.
 Copyleft free software licenses typically say that distributed copies of the covered work must be licensed under the same license, thus preserving software freedom for whomever gets the copy.
-The OSI, which eschews freedom-talk, has no way to discuss copyleft in terms of freedom preservation as that would bring up concepts the OSI was founded to not bring up.
+The OSI, which eschews freedom-talk, has no way to discuss copyleft.
+Copyleft means preserving something the OSI was founded to not bring up—software freedom.
 Therefore all OSI-approved licenses are lumped together and listed as though copyleft and non-copyleft licenses are equivalent.

 More recently there has been a shift toward thinking highly of gratis labor in the form of useful non-copylefted free software because those licenses are pushovers, allowing proprietary derivatives and add-ons (such as many web frameworks, the LLVM compiler, and unenforced GNU GPL-covered programs).
 Copylefted free software (particularly when defended in court) was not okay (consider Apple’s perverse hatred of the GNU GPL, for instance, which shows up in Apple being a GNU GPL licensor but not a GNU GPL licensee to the extent they are able—Apple got rid of Samba in MacOS X, Apple is working on getting rid of GCC as well, and Apple bought Easy Software which owned CUPS).
 The OSI has been around long enough to prepare a license list that explains the differences between OSI-approved licenses in a way that helps copyright holders differentiate among licenses based on protection of software freedom but nothing has materialized.
 Meanwhile, the FSF has long published their license list which makes precisely this distinction a major category of licenses.